-- E6.1 By one month prior to the commencement of operation of the Spent Pickle Liquor (SPL) plant, the Proponent must submit a draft Water Quality Verification Program (Program) to the EPA. - a.
-The Program must be designed to:
+E6.1 By one month prior to the commencement of operation of the Spent Pickle Liquor (SPL) plant, the Proponent must submit a draft Water Quality Verification Program (Program) to the EPA.

 i. confirm that the pollutants, pollutant concentrations, and pollutant loads in the SPL discharge match those presented to the EPA as part of the Development Assessment process (the predicted discharge);ii. assess acute and chronic (sub-lethal) toxicity testing of the discharges from Point 89.